Zero-OS/resourcepool/docs/setup/configuration.md

 * `jwt-key`:
   - Key used to validate the JWT token
 * `0-stor-organization`:
-  - ItsYou.online organization name
+  - ItsYou.online organization used by 0-stor as root namespace
 * `0-stor-namespace`:
-  - ItsYou.online sub-organization name, namespace can be created with [zerostorcli](https://github.com/zero-os/0-stor/tree/master/client/cmd/zerostorcli)
+  - ItsYou.online sub-organization used by 0-stor, namespace can be created with [zerostorcli](https://github.com/zero-os/0-stor/tree/master/client/cmd/zerostorcli)
 * `0-stor-clientid`:
-  - ItsYou.online client ID
+  - ItsYou.online client-id to use for 0-stor
 * `0-stor-clientsecret`:
-  - ItsYou.online client secret
+  - ItsYou.online client-secret to use for 0-stor

 **Note**: `ItsYou.online` configuration keys are required only to deploy storage clusters of type object